 - First, add rules to the database firewall.
-This will allow access for Xplenty's IP addresses.
+This will allow access to Xplenty's IP addresses.
 Next, add a rule for each IP address that is relevant to your account’s region using the following LIST.

 - Add a SQL Server connection to your account.